mmalczak/recrutation/README.md

     * snort
         Monitors the traffic between the router and the server.
 In case of an alert, it sends respective IP address to the firewall in order to block the traffic from the given address.
-Moreover, it writes the information about the alert to the database.
+Moreover, it writes information about the alert to the database.

     * db